SoumyaGanesh12/Bot-Playground/README.md

 - Ask questions related to ABC Shoe Company (e.g., "What is your return policy?").
 - Exit the conversation by typing 'X'.

 **Sample Input and Output:**
-You: what is the return policy assistant messages: The return policy of ABC Shoe Company allows for returns within 30 days of purchase, provided that the shoes are in their original condition and packaging.
+You: What is the return policy?
+assistant messages: The return policy of ABC Shoe Company allows for returns within 30 days of purchase, provided that the shoes are in their original condition and packaging.
 If you have any further questions about the return policy or need assistance with a return, please feel free to ask!
-You: how should i contact them? assistant messages: You can contact ABC Shoe Company by sending an email to customer service at customer-service@abcshoes.com, or by calling them at 123-456-7890.
+You: How should I contact them?
+assistant messages: You can contact ABC Shoe Company by sending an email to customer service at customer-service@abcshoes.com, or by calling them at 123-456-7890.
 If you require any additional assistance or have further inquiries, please let me know!
-You: is it open now?
+You: Is it open now?
 assistant messages: The online store of ABC Shoe Company is open 24/7, so you can browse and shop at any time.
 However, if you are referring to the physical stores, they are open from 9 AM to 8 PM, Monday to Saturday.
 If you have any other questions or need assistance, feel free to ask!
-You: do they have discounts?
+You: Do they provide any discounts?
 assistant messages: Yes, ABC Shoe Company has a loyalty program where customers can earn points with each purchase, and these points are redeemable for discounts.
 If you have any more questions about their discounts or anything else, please feel free to ask!
 You: x
 Goodbye!

 ## Installation